Gross Motor Skills for Preschoolers

 - Climbing Skills – These include activities that need strength to perform too.
 Playgrounds are perfect to practice these skills on such as climbing a jungle gym, hanging from money bars, and climbing the ladder to the slide.
 In addition, swimming uses these same muscles as climbing!

-What activities can help develop gross motor skills?
+What activities can help develop gross motor skills for preschoolers?

 There are some activities that you can set up for your preschooler to do at home to work on certain gross motor skills.
 And other activities are just normal everyday activities that preschoolers already do naturally.
 But above all, keep it FUN for them!